Tenant Rights: Security Deposits

 If your landlord does not return your security deposit or give you a list of reasons for withholding it within the time specified above (30 to 60 days, depending on the lease provisions), they lose any right to keep any part of the security deposit and you can sue them for three times what they wrongfully withheld.
 They can still sue you for money you owe or damages that you have caused, but they can no longer deduct it from your deposit.

 You can write a seven-day demand letter, and, if the landlord does not send you the full amount of the security deposit within the seven days, you can sue them in court.
 The law requires that the 7-day demand letter be sent by first class mail.
 You can also send a copy by certified mail, return receipt requested, so you can show your landlord received it and when.
-Here's an example demand letter: doc or pdf.
+Examples of demand letters will be posted here soon.

 What do I do if my landlord claims they can keep my security deposit because of false damages?